Huegoxaga/notes/python/README.md

 - arguments are specific values that are substituted into the parameters.
 - the scope of a variable is the sections of codes where the variable is accessible.
 - variables within a function, has an independent scope within the function.
+  - New references are created for immutable input variables inside the method and they are not exposed to the outter scope
+  - The same reference will be kept for mutable input variables and the original data will be modified even they are created outside of the method
 - functions can be assigned to a variable names.
 - The variable can be called.
 - function can be argument of other function.